RedHatNordicsSA/controller_configuration/README.md

 ### Overview
 ![Alt text](img/overview-aap.png?raw=true "Overview")
+Above you can see two separate AAP clusters installed in two separate data centers, receiving traffic from a load balancer.

 ### Overview - Execution flow
 ![Alt text](img/details-aap.png?raw=true "Details")
+Job templates which controls the configuration state in the clusters are triggered from a version control system web hook or CI-enginee, so that changes are applied when they are merged to git.

 ### Detailed execution flow and responsibilities
 ![Alt text](img/flow-aap.png?raw=true "Details")
+This setup supports a strong separation of responsiblity while allowing customers of the platform to own and manage their own configuration stored in separate git repositories.

 ## Installation (demo)
 On _both_ your AAP controller clusters: